renatabiniek/hush-daisies/README.md

   **EPIC | Admin**

    * As a site admin I can add a product so that I can add new items to my store.
-   * As a site admin I can edit a product so that I can keep the products information up-to-date.
+   * As a site admin I can edit a product so that I can keep the product information up-to-date.
    * As a site admin I can delete a product so that I can remove items that are no longer for sale.
    * As a site admin I can approve or block comments so that only appropriate comments are displayed.
    * As a site admin I can add, edit and delete categories from the admin panel so that I can keep my content organised.